fahmyfauzi/fahmyfauzi/README.md

 ### Hi! 👋 I'm Fahmy Fauzi Alvianda

-I am a recent graduate with a passion for IT and programming, with a primary focus on backend development using Node.js, Express, and MongoDB.
+A recent graduate with an interest in IT and programming, with a primary focus on backend development using Node.js, Express, and MongoDB.
 I have mastered various concepts, from basic to advanced, including server creation, route management, and using Express as a framework.
 In addition, I also have expertise in designing and managing databases with MongoDB.
 Besides focusing on Node.js, Express, and MongoDB technologies only.
 I also have experience in web development with PHP and Laravel.
-As a Web Developer, I have gained valuable knowledge in using Laravel as a framework.
-I understand route creation, database management with Eloquent ORM, view creation using Blade templating engine, and implementation of security features.
-I am always eager to continue expanding my knowledge in the IT field to deliver the best results in every project.
+I am always eager to continue expanding my knowledge in IT and programming to deliver the best results in every project.

-- 🌱 I’m currently learning to deepen php with laravel and livewire frameworks.
+- 🌱 I’m currently learning to deepen javascript with expressjs and mongodb.
-- 💬 Feel free to ask me about web development or Laravel
 - 📫 How to reach me: fahmyfauzii@gmail.com
-- 📄 Know about my experiences [CV-Fahmy](https://drive.google.com/file/d/1iFBCoIJIQQkKoF-QYCyy4ULHTw1qydrz/view?usp=sharing)
+- 📄 Know about my experiences [CV-Fahmy]([https://drive.google.com/drive/folders/1VqP6U9EYCxD6S0ayugP_YKb-GjzCZmW3)

 ### Connect with me
 <p align="left">